 - Represent you at trial if a fair settlement or compensation package cannot be arrived at

-If your child suffered a birth injury or has any birth-related illnesses or disabilities, you may have grounds for a birth injury legal claim against the delivery team or the hospital or medical facility where your child was born.
-No two birth injury cases are alike, and we will tirelessly review your case and identify the responsible parties.
+If your child suffered a birth injury or has any birth-related illnesses or disabilities, you may have grounds for a birth injury legal claim.
+Whether against the delivery team or the hospital or medical facility where your child was born.
+No two birth injury cases are alike.
+So, we will tirelessly review your case and identify the responsible parties.

 We are Ready to Represent You

-Medical facilities tend to be heavily insured and are professionally represented by malpractice and personal injury experts who will try to justify the actions of their clients or at least minimize any payout you receive.
+Medical facilities tend to be heavily insured and are professionally represented by malpractice and personal injury experts.
+These individuals will try to justify the actions of their clients or at least minimize any payout you receive.
 Our team is ready to help you fight for fair compensation.